 We’ll have to see how this unfolds and the implications to your law firm’s marketing strategy as the feature is rolled out.

 When is that negative client review not technically a negative client review…yet your most public negative client review ever?

 When your disgruntled ex-client chooses to use Google My Business’ recently launched Q&A functionality to bash your business IN ALL CAPS, instead of using the typical review stars.
-I ran across the example below while researching the firm as the winning plaintiff in the example of name bidding for my last post.
 Now, Kurgis has 44 reviews – with an average star rating of just 2.3 – that’s hard to do.
 But, even worse, there’s a scathing Q&A (which is frankly neither a Q nor an A) showing up prominently in the Knowledge Graph when searching for the lawyer by name.